 The Energy Policy Act (EPAct) of 1992 was enacted to address many aspects of energy supply and demand, including alternative fuels, renewable energy, and energy efficiency.
-Significant amendments in 2005 further created or bolstered federal incentives for energy efficiency, biofuels, and numerous types of renewable energy.
+Significant amendments in 2005 further created or bolstered federal incentives for energy efficiency, biofuels and numerous types of renewable energy.
 Since then, the US Congress has regularly extended tax credits for wind and solar energy production, while adopting new tax incentives for carbon sequestration.
-The federal government also has a programme for leasing federal lands on the outer continental shelf for offshore wind development, as well as onshore leasing of federal lands for wind, solar, and other energy development.
+The federal government also has a programme for leasing federal lands on the outer continental shelf for offshore wind development, as well as onshore leasing of federal lands for wind, solar and other energy development.
 In addition, the Federal Energy Regulatory Commission (FERC) announced in 2021 several measures aimed at expanding transmission and other infrastructure to support renewable energy development across the United States.
-In 2022, FERC issued a Notice of Proposed Rulemaking as the next step in this process, gathering comments from interested parties.
 In addition, FERC published an interim policy statement in February 2022, describing the agency's procedures for evaluating climate impacts under NEPA and integrating climate considerations into public interest determinations under the Natural Gas Act.
+In 2023, FERC issued a landmark final rule, Order No. 2023, to reform procedures and agreements that electric transmission providers use to integrate new generating facilities into the electric grid.

-At the federal level, the Department of Energy (DOE) loan guarantee programme backs investment in renewable power, energy efficiency, and commercial climate technologies.
+Tax incentives for renewable energy are discussed above.
+Additionally, the DOE loan guarantee programme backs investment in renewable power, energy efficiency and commercial climate technologies.
 Loans backed by the DOE have supported investment in solar, wind, geothermal, nuclear and energy storage technologies, among others.
 In 2013, the DOE announced the availability of US\$8 billion in loan guarantees for advanced energy projects that substantially reduce GHGs and other air pollution.
 In 2014, the DOE announced the availability of US\$4.5 billion in loan guarantees available for innovative renewable energy and energy efficiency projects in the United States that reduce GHG emissions.
 In 2021, DOE announced it had more than US\$40 billion in loan guarantee capacity available to support clean energy projects.
 In 2022, it announced its first loan guarantee of US\$504 million for advanced Clean Energy Storage in nearly a decade.
-The Inflation Reduction Act (IRA) also expanded DOE's Title 17 Clean Energy Financing Programme to include facility decarbonisation and energy infrastructure reinvestment projects.
-The DOE also runs parallel loan programmes for nuclear energy projects and 'advanced fossil energy' projects, each with its own solicitations and funding caps.
+The IRA also expanded DOE's Title 17 Clean Energy Financing Program to include facility decarbonisation and energy infrastructure reinvestment projects.
+The DOE runs parallel loan programmes for nuclear energy projects and 'advanced fossil energy' projects, each with its own solicitations and funding caps.
+As of 2023, DOE's Loan Programs Office had US\$412 billion in estimated, remaining loan capacity due to the IIJA and IRA.